 About the course

 The course is only open to ANU LLB/LLB(Hons) and JD students.
 Students may only apply if they have completed (or will have completed) all six LAWS1000 or LAWS6100 level compulsory courses.
-Priority may be given to students who will not have a chance to do the course at a later date ( ie latter year students).
+Priority may be given to latter year.